-Prior to joining Surrey, Sarah's research centred around Pulmonary Hypertension and Connective Tissue Diseases.
-Her research considered the remodelling aspects of these conditions using both in vitro and pre-clinical models.
+Prior to joining Surrey, her research centred around pulmonary hypertension and connective tissue diseases.
+This research considered the remodelling aspects of these conditions using both in vitro and pre-clinical models.

 University roles and responsibilities

 - Deputy Director of Learning & Teaching - School of Biosciences